 Follow these steps to fill the syringe with heparin:

 - Wash your hands with soap and water, and dry them well.

 - Check the heparin bottle label.
-Make sure it is the right medicine and that it has not expired.
+Make sure it is the right medicine and strength and that it has not expired.

 - Know the dose of heparin you want.
 Take the cap off the needle, being careful not to touch the needle to keep it sterile.
 Pull back the plunger of the syringe to put as much air in the syringe as the dose of medicine you want.

 - Put the needle into and through the rubber top of the heparin bottle.
 Push the plunger so the air goes into the bottle.

 - Keep the needle in the bottle and turn the bottle upside down.